Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Truncation Errors in Pure Gauge Theories

 These bounds will be independent of what the initial state was, provided that the initial state only has support on basis states with electric fields below $\Lambda_0$.
 In practice, one needs to be able to estimate $\Lambda_0$.
-A rough way of doing this is to pick $\Lambda_0$ so that the leading order contribution to the leakage error is smaller than $1$.
+A rough way of doing this is to pick $\Lambda_0$ so that the leading order contribution to the leakage error from \cref{eq:leading_order} is smaller than $1$.

 To make this discussion concrete, we will apply these results to estimate errors in the truncated simulation of a single plaquette in a $U(1)$ lattice gauge theory.
-The electric basis states are given by $\ket{n}$ where $n$ is an integer, and the Hamiltonian is given by
+In particular, using \cref{eq:u1_matrix_elements}, we find that